bukiro/external-dice-roll-connector/README.md

 After the module is installed on the Foundry VTT server and enabled for the current world, you can send a dice roll to the server.
 You need to already be logged in to a FVTT session.

 Access the connector via your FVTT URL under the path `/modules/external-dice-roll-connector/roll.html` and add the query `roll` with your desired roll.
+Optionally, add the query `name` to provide the character name that should be appended to the roll message.

 The connector can parse Foundry dice rolling formulas (such as `2d6 + 2`), or you can calculate the results in your own app and send a finished Roll object.